 The most important aspect of dealing with a radiator leak is making sure you stay as safe as possible at all times.
 Keep in mind, you never want to open the radiator cap when your engine is hot, as the pressurized coolant will burst out of the opening and potentially cause severe burns.
+There is no safe method of opening a hot pressurized cooling system.
+Forget about all those times on TV that you’ve seen someone use a towel or rag to open a boiling radiator.
 Always make sure that your radiator is cool to the touch before opening the cap.
 The amount of time before the engine and radiator cools down will vary from car to car, and climate to climate, so you’ll have to check carefully to know if it’s safe or not.
+A good way to check is to squeeze the upper radiator hose.
+If it is soft and not hot, then the system is cooled sufficiently to not be under pressure.
+But if in doubt, keep waiting.

 Look for Puddles

 The simplest way to find a radiator leak is to look for a puddle under your car and then follow the drip or wet spots on your motor up to the source.
+A large piece of cardboard placed under the engine makes a great drip catcher to help identify the location of a fresh leak.
 It’s possible that the leak might only occur while the engine is warm and the system is pressurized, which means you should either idle your car to get it up to operating temperature or take a look right after a drive.
 Keep in mind that the engine fan can sometimes blow coolant around the engine bay and make it hard to locate the exact source, so seeing the drip in progress is always helpful.

 Replace Rather Than Repair

-The same is true if you notice a leak for the radiator itself.
+The same advice is true if you notice a leak for the radiator itself as it is for hoses.
 Don’t stock up on products that claim to “stop the leak” by dumping it into your coolant and gumming it up from the inside.
-You run the risk of lowering your cooling system efficiency and setting yourself up for a more dangerous radiator failure later on.
+Don’t forget that you have a smaller radiator under your dash that supplies heat for you in the winter, and you don’t want it clogged up on a cold day.
+You may also run the risk of lowering your cooling system efficiency and setting yourself up for a more dangerous radiator failure later on.
+If the radiator already has one weak point that is leaking, it is highly likely that other weak points are not far behind.
 Leak stopping products are meant for emergency situations where a proper repair is not possible, and are not a permanent solution.

 Check out all the heating & cooling products